Amazon Marketplace

 GMV (Gross Merchandise Value) is the total value of all products sold over a specific period on a marketplace, before deducting costs and fees.
 It is a key metric for Amazon sellers and Amazon itself to measure marketplace growth.
 GMV is often used to assess the size and health of an e-commerce business and compare it with competitors.

-Open term pageGPE
+Open glossary pageGPE

 Global Procurement Excellence